 Read more about how to become a Wikipedia editor here.
 If you want to edit the Swedish-language version of Wikipedia, watch this tutorial.

-So far, more than 50 countries have taken part in #WikiGap.
-More than 1 600 participants have added or updated some 4 000 Wikipedia articles on prominent women in more than 30 different languages.
+So far, almost 60 countries have taken part in #WikiGap.
+More than 1 800 participants have added or updated more than 13 000 Wikipedia articles on prominent women in more than 30 different languages.